viamrobotics/docs/docs/tutorials/try-viam-color-detection.md

 {{% alert title="Tip" color="tip" %}}
 Object colors can vary dramatically based on the light source.
-In your own projects, verify the desired color detection value under actual lighting conditions.
+In your own projects, or if you decide to pick another color to detect, verify the desired color detection value under actual lighting conditions.
-For example, by using a pixel color tool, like [Color Picker for Chrome](https://chrome.google.com/webstore/detail/color-picker-for-chrome/clldacgmdnnanihiibdgemajcfkmfhia), to determine the color value from an actual cam component image.
+For example, by using a pixel color tool, like [Color Picker for Chrome](https://chrome.google.com/webstore/detail/color-picker-for-chrome/clldacgmdnnanihiibdgemajcfkmfhia), to determine the color value from the actual cam component image.
 {{% /alert %}}

 After adding the vision service and color detector, we’ll add a new [camera](/components/camera/) to our Viam Rover.